toomuchdesign/re-reselect/examples/2-avoid-selector-factories.md

 import TodoList from '../components/TodoList';
 import {getVisibleTodos} from '../selectors';

-// No need of makeMapStateToProps function:
+// No need for makeMapStateToProps function:
 // use getVisibleTodos as a normal selector const mapStateToProps = (state, props) => {
   return {